sdsmtuas/2019/README.md

 ### 2019 Team Members:
 - Conrad Selig (team lead)

-*Have you added code to this reposity but are not listed above?
+*Have you added code to this repository but are not listed above?
 Feel free to add yourself.*